Information for Parents/Carers on BuddhaDharmaSangha Camp

 Parental Responsibility for Children on Camp:

-The above notwithstanding, the camp engenders a culture of compassion and communal support, within which all camp members aspire to help one another, child or adult, as necessary.
+The camp engenders a culture of compassion and communal support, within which all camp members aspire to help one another, child or adult, as necessary.
 This general vigilance is part of camp and a great support to everyone, in particular to parents, who know children are held and kept safe in this way within the community.

 We ask that children from the age of seven belong to the small groups which form part of the structure of camp life, helping out alongside adults with cooking and maintenance, tending the fire and chopping wood.
 In this way children are integrated into the community and both adults and children benefit from children’s active contribution to camp life.